bo-qian/boviz/README.md

   <b>English</b> | <a href="README_zh.md"><b>中文</b></a>
 </p>

-# BoPlotKit
+# boviz

-**BoPlotKit** is a modular and extensible scientific plotting toolkit designed for researchers, scientists, and engineers.
+**boviz** is a modular and extensible scientific plotting toolkit designed for researchers, scientists, and engineers.
 It offers a clean, consistent API for generating high-quality, publication-ready figures—including curve plots, particle schematics, heatmaps, and residual analysis.
-With minimal dependencies and a focus on usability, BoPlotKit streamlines the process of visualizing complex data for both quick exploration and formal presentation.
+With minimal dependencies and a focus on usability, boviz streamlines the process of visualizing complex data for both quick exploration and formal presentation.

 ---